 One of the easiest ways to distinguish between a maturing hairline and a receding one is the manner in which the hairline recedes.

-If your front line of hair has moved back uniformly, then, it’s likely that the hair has matured in order to match your more mature facial shape.
+If your front line of hair has moved back uniformly, it’s likely that the hair has matured in order to match your more mature facial shape.

 2. Your Temple Hair is Thinning